THE ARTIST’S STATEMENT

 Christine Skorepa: PG This Week: “Much of Germaine’s work depicts human struggle and strife.”
 May 25 2003

-This is only a few of Monique’s Newspapers Articles!
+This is only a few of Monique’s Newspaper Articles!